darmijo15/odin-recipes/README.md

-This project is going to be a simple recipes blog that I will continually build upon as I work through the Odin Project.
+This project is a simple recipes blog that I am building as part of the Odin Project curriculumn.
+Its purpose is to give me a way to practice my coding skills as I progress through the curriculumn.
+It currently features a homepage that links to two recipe webpages, spaghetti and steak.